rick-heig/PHMM-F1/fpga/README.md

-# How to build and simulate
+# How to build the FPGA image

 ## Setting up the Amazon F1 environment from aws-fpga git
 These steps are required to be done only once.

 First clone the Amazon FPGA git inside the `fpga` directory, Second checkout and branch version V1.4.8.
 (The project was built using version V1.4.8 never versions may require modifications).
+Note that the repository may already have been cloned if the `generate_gatk.sh` has been run.

 ```
 git clone https://github.com/aws/aws-fpga.git